 If candidates have a sense of their own market value and follow trends, then delivering this response should not be problematic.
 Research can be done on line, and via network contacts either actual or other professional platforms.
 This is essential.
 No one would sell their house without knowing its market value.
 Why do it to yourself?
 This gives the recruiter or hiring manager the information they need to know immediately and sends out a message about being open to negotiate.

 I ask this question in the preliminary screening to avoid wasting anyone’s time.
 Gay Charles, Senior Consultant & Head of Equal Talent Practice, Belux at Odgers Berndtson, with over 25 years experience in the business told me that “I rarely find candidates reluctant to discuss salary and when that happens it is usually a fair indication of lack of confidence and self belief “.
 If confidence is an issue, it is really worth investing in professional support to learn skills in this process.

 Some points are worth noting:

-– Salary negotiation is simply a business process which is a key component of any recruitment procedure.
+It is a key component of any recruitment procedure.
 Clare Ireland, Senior Partner, Hansar International “the more experienced and mature people understand that it is a hygiene question that needs to be covered and is no less or more important than any other subject covered in an interview.”

-However, in these uncertain times when organisations are examining any additional costs and salary deflation exists, it is really important to emphasise the value that can be added in the future.
+However it is always really important to emphasise the value that can be added in the future.
 That involves solid interview and career transition preparation.
 Companies will pay what their budget will allow, but they do want the best candidate .